origo-map/origo-server/README.md

 		/origoserver/iotproxy/?q={service name}&srid={EPSG code}

 		The {service name} specified in the config.
 Transforms coordinates to Sweref99 TM (EPSG:3006) if no srid is supplied.

+- Overpass - sends Overpass queries for OpenStreetMap and returns GeoJSON

+		/origoserver/overpass/?q={query name}

+		The {query name} specified in the config.